61st Street (TV series)

 61st Street is an American legal drama television series created by Peter Moffat that premiered on AMC on April 10, 2022.
-A second and final season was produced; however, in January 2023, AMC decided against airing it.
+A second season was produced; however, in January 2023, AMC decided against airing it.
+In May 2023, The CW acquired the series, rebroadcasting the first season in the US on July 22, 2023, on The CW app exclusively and then airing it on linear TV in October 2023.
+The second season premiered on July 22, 2024.

-Premise
+Premise of pilot

 Moses Johnson, a promising, black high school athlete, is swept up into the infamously corrupt Chicago criminal justice system.
 Taken by the police as a supposed gang member, Johnson finds himself and his lawyer Franklin Roberts in the eye of the storm as police and prosecutors seek revenge for the death of an officer during a drug bust gone wrong.